yashkaskar1/Wellness-Session-Platform/README.md

-# Arvyax Wellness - Full Stack Starter
+# Arvyax Wellness -

-This repo is a starter full-stack project implementing the Arvyax internship assignment:
+This repo is a full-stack project implementing the Arvyax internship assignment:
 - Node.js + Express backend with MongoDB
 - React frontend with auto-save, draft/publish, and JWT auth